-- CH EN 6353 Fluid Mechanics

-- CH EN 6553 Chemical Reaction Engineering CH EN 6555 Catalytic Engg & Science

-- CH EN 6603 Multicomponent Mass Transfer
+- CH EN 6400 Foundations of Engineering Analysis (3 credits) - CH EN 6553 Chemical Reaction Engineering (3 credits) or CH EN 6555 Catalytic Engineering & Science (3 credits) - CH EN 6853 Thermodynamics (3 credits) - CH EN 6603 Advanced Transport Phenomena (3 credits)

-- CH EN 6853 Thermodynamics

-Elective Courses: Students must take 9 elective credit hours, at least 3 of which must be chemical engineering electives.
+Elective Courses: Students must take 9 elective credit hours, at least 9 of which must be chemical engineering electives.
 Grades below C will not count for credit towards the student's graduate program.

-Introduction to Research and Graduate Seminar Sequence: All students on the thesis-based track must take Introduction to Research (CH EN 7753 and 7755) the first two semesters (fall and spring) of the program.
+Introduction to Research and Graduate Seminar Sequence: All students on the thesis-based track must take Introduction to Research (CH EN 7753 and 7755) the first four semesters (fall and spring) of the program.
 Graduate Seminar (CH EN 7857 and 7859) is required every subsequent fall and spring semester until graduation, or until student is no longer eligible for Tuition Benefit.
 The seminars expose graduate students to topics outside their normal area of research and provide an excellent opportunity to broaden their scientific awareness and understanding.